DENT5444 Comprehensive Clinical Care 4

-- This unit provides advanced clinical skills in integration of various dental specialties (Prosthodontics, Cariology, Periodontics, Prosthodontics, Orthodontics, Endodontics, Oral Surgery, and Oral Medicine) in management and restoration of complex oral rehabilitation cases with various clinical placements (rotations 1 and 2) at Dental Health Services (DHS) clinics.
+- This unit provides advanced clinical skills in integration of various dental specialties (Prosthodontics, Cariology, Periodontics, Prosthodontics, Orthodontics, Endodontics, Oral Surgery, and Oral Medicine) in management and restoration of complex oral rehabilitation cases with various external clinical placements.
 This also enables students to correctly diagnose and formulate treatment planning for restoring oral function using effective communication with patients to achieve comprehensive care patient management.

 - Students are able to (1) establish a correct diagnosis and formulate proper treatment planning for restoring oral functions and communicating it to the patient and (2) provide appropriate clinical treatment for restoring the oral functions and maintaining oral health.

-- Indicative assessments in this unit are as follows: (1) written assessment, SLO 1, 2 and (2) clinical assessment for every procedure (Failed Component), SLO 1, 2.
+- Indicative assessments in this unit are as follows: (1) written assessment, SLO 1, 2 and (2) clinical assessment (Failed Component), SLO 1, 2.
 Further information is available in the unit outline.

 Supplementary assessment is available in this unit.
 Supplementary assessment is available for students currently enrolled in the unit who obtain a mark of 45 to 49 overall and a mark of at least 45 in any Failed Component(s)